mfumagalli/ngsJulia/ngsPloidy/README.md

 `ngsPloidy` takes gzipped mpileup files as input and returns several metrics of per-sample ploidy assignment.
 It calculates the likelihood of NGS given each tested ploidy, with genotype probabilities calculated from their likelihoods and expected (or estimated) allele frequencies.
 `ngsPloidy` outputs the most likely vector of marginal ploidies, as well as the likelihood of all samples having the same ploidy.
-The package also tests for aneuploidy within the sample, i.e. it provides statistical support for the ploidy being different among all tested samples.
+The package also tests for multiploidy within the sample, i.e. it provides statistical support for the ploidy being different among all tested samples.
 `ngsPloidy` supports data filtering based on quality and depth values.

 ## Initialisation

 Let's initialise paths to Julia language and `ngsJulia` (yours could be different):
 ```
-JULIA=~/Software/julia-1.6.1/bin/julia
+JULIA=~/Software/julia-1.6.6/bin/julia
 NGSJULIA=~/Software/ngsJulia
 ```

 In case of limited sample size, firstly we need a create a file containing genotype probabilities.
 We also need to provide the probability of the major allele being ancestral, as this information will be used in case of limited sample size.
-These probability files can be generated using the following R script:
+These probability files can be generated using the following R script (which requires `getopt` package):
 ```
 Rscript $NGSJULIA/ngsPloidy/writePars.R --help
 ```